DevaBDM/idle_atm_hacking_guide/README.md

 # idle_atm_hacking_guide
-idle city bot is bot game in telegram which is amazing game. build vertual city on telegram amd computr with othe players. because the more players are start play game the more difficult it become hard so hurry up!!!!
+idle city is bot game in telegram which is amazing. build your vertual city on telegram amd compute with other players. here is why you need to hurry up the more players start playing game the more difficult it become and it's player is increasing like world population So hurry up before it is to late!!!!